 Official Definition: (adj.)—resembling a proverb

-The term proverbial has proven quite useful in higher education settings, so it earns a place on our list of college vocabulary words.
+The term proverbial has proven quite useful in postsecondary education settings, so it earns a place on our list of college vocabulary words.
 Merriam-Webster defines proverbial as “of, relating to, or resembling a proverb.”
 Synonyms include:

 The term proverbial comes in handy when a writer or speaker wants to make a connection between a topic and a relevant proverb or adage.
 For example, if you want to describe someone who seems out of place, you could say he or she is like the proverbial fish out of water.
 Proverbial is a derivative of the word proverb, which comes from the Latin word “verbium,” meaning “word.”